UP419/jenkins/Readme.md

 5. You can access Jenkins on port 8080 (by default, you can check port with docker ps)
 6. Get administrator password - docker exec jenkins-blueocean cat /path/to/initialAdminPassword
 7. Create admin user
+8. You can open terminal inside container - docker exec -it jenkins-blueocean bash.
+(We can look at Jenkins data, path is specified in docker run command - jenkins-data:/var/jenkins_home, workspaces are stored there)